-- Identifies areas of interest for research in neuromodulation therapies with a current focus on attention deficit/hyperactivity disorder (ADHD) autism spectrum disorder (ASD), traumatic brain injury (TBI), post-traumatic stress disorder (PTSD) and seizure disorders.
+- Identifies areas of interest for research in neuromodulation therapies with a current focus on attention deficit/hyperactivity disorder (ADHD), autism spectrum disorder (ASD), traumatic brain injury (TBI), adult mild/moderate cognitive impairment (MCI), post-traumatic stress disorder (PTSD), substance abuse, seizure disorders, and other neurological and psychiatric conditions..

 - Solicits, evaluates, awards and administers research grants.